Offices in Columbia, Towson, and Rockville, Maryland

 An attorney may be appointed to represent a child in custody cases in equity court.

-Once an attorney is appointed by the court to provide representation for a child in a custody case, the attorney appointed will serve one of three roles as dictated by the appointment.
+Once an attorney is appointed by the court to provide representation for a child in a custody case, the attorney appointed will serve one of the following roles as dictated by the appointment.

 - A Best Interest Attorney is appointed to determine what is in the child’s best interest and advocate that position during any settlement negotiations or trial.